 Connecting the device to the services you want to use is done through the still-rather-clunky Amazon Alexa companion app.
 But, the good news is that once you're connected, you really don't need to spend too much more time with it.

 Songs ultimately sound a bit better when using Amazon's native streaming service than when you use your mobile device but the difference is a minor, almost imperceivable one.

 It's all in the family...

-Two years on and Amazon's grand experiment is that it's still going, showing no signs of slowing down.
+Two years on and Amazon's grand experiment in artificial intelligence is still going and showing no signs of slowing down.
 Alexa receives more updates than my Amazon Fire TV or the Kindle, and the team of developers have proven time after time that they really care about feedback.

 Alexa, as an AI, used to feel more like a fun parlor trick that I could show off at a dinner party, rather than a full-fledged personal assistant, like the other two.
-And, it'd be more practical to use it over going and turning on my computer or pulling out my phone if I didn't have to physically walk over to the Tap to turn it on.
+But it's quickly becoming the center of my burgeoning smart home.

 The recent additions of information about local businesses alongside popular third-party apps, like Uber and Dominos, are a big step forward, and shows that other companies are taking notice of Alexa and want to integrate their services with it.
 It's validation that this project has become bigger and more important to Amazon than anyone could have predicted.

 On top of all that, smart home device manufacturers like Philips and Nest seem to be getting on board with Amazon's Alexa more than any other platform.